gatsbyjs/gatsby/docs/contributing/how-to-make-a-reproducible-test-case.md

 - [CodeSandbox](https://githubbox.com/gatsbyjs/gatsby-starter-minimal)
 - [StackBlitz](https://githubblitz.com/gatsbyjs/gatsby-starter-minimal)

 ## Benefits of reproducible test cases

 - Smaller surface area: By removing everything but the error, you don't have to dig to find the bug.
 - No need to publish secret code: You might not be able to publish your main site (for many reasons).
 Remaking a small part of it as a reproducible test case allows you to publicly demonstrate a problem without exposing any secret code.
 - Proof of the bug: Sometimes a bug is caused by some combination of settings on your machine.
 A reproducible test case allows contributors to pull down your build and test it on their machines as well.
 This helps verify and narrow down the cause of a problem.
 - Get help with fixing your bug: If someone else can reproduce your problem, they often have a good chance of fixing the problem.
 It's almost impossible to fix a bug without first being able to reproduce it.

-What if I’m unable to create a reproducible test case?

-For Gatsby Cloud users, please provide the requested information below as it applies to your issue.

-1. Link to the failed build as seen [here](https://support.gatsbyjs.com/hc/en-us/articles/360053099173-Build-Logs)
-2. Screenshot of the error
-3. Workspace name
-4. Link to the repo for the reproducible test case
-5. Path to the problematic URL
-6. What is the expected behavior of this URL?
-7. What are you experiencing on your end?
-8. Screenshot of the error message and screenshot of browser console 9  Video recording of the issue.
-You'll find [loom](https://www.loom.com/) to be helpful for recordings.

-### **For CMS Issues:**

-A reproduction would ideally include a minimal reproduction with access to a non-production CMS.
-When that isn’t possible, we can also use a production instance of the CMS with specific testing instructions that we are allowed to do in that environment.

-1. Access to the CMS instance or an account created for support@gatsbyjs.com
-2. Screenshot of the error and browser console logsI if applicable)
-3. Video of the issue if possible

-**Additional Context for all issues:**

-For any kind of issue, share any other thing you have tried that may be helpful in further investigating this issue.
-I.e. I did xyz and got abc, If I change this, I see this.